uarc/core0-doc/src/instruction_reference/uarc.md

 ` -- `

 #### Description
 `wait` allows the code to synchronously handle interrupts by waiting the core until the next interrupt.
-This will allow interrupts through from selected buses rather than buses with interrupts enabled.
-If an interrupt had already been received, the `iflag` will already be `1`.
-After this instruction executes, the `iflag` is unchanged to indicate that no interrupts have executed that the kernel has not witnessed.
-Normal interrupts cannot interrupt the core while it is waiting, but they can interrupt the core immediately after `wait` catches an interrupt.
+If an interrupt had already been received, the `i` will already be `1`, thus this will immediately continue.

 #### Side Effects
-- One interrupt from a selected bus will have been handled before this instruction completes.
-- While it is waiting it blocks normal interrupts
+- Synchronizes with the first received interrupt or continues if `i` is already set.

 ----------